 Statement of Cash Flows (SCF)

 The statement of cash flows (SCF) or cash flow statement reports a corporation's significant cash inflows and outflows that occurred during an accounting period.
-This financial statement is needed because many investors and financial analysts believe that "cash is king" and use cash amounts for various analyzes.
+This financial statement is needed because many investors and financial analysts believe that "cash is king" and use cash amounts for various analyses.
 The SCF is also important because the income statement is prepared using the accrual method of accounting (as opposed to the cash method).

 In effect the statement of cash flows highlights the major reasons for the changes in a corporation's cash and cash equivalents from one balance sheet date to another.
 Hence the SCF for the year 2019 reports the major cash inflows and cash outflows that caused the corporation's cash and cash equivalents to change between December 31, 2018 and December 31, 2019.

 The cash inflows are the cash amounts that were received or have a favorable effect on a corporation's cash balance.
 Hence, they will appear as positive amounts.

 The cash outflows are the cash amounts that were used or have an unfavorable effect on a corporation's cash balance.
 Hence, they will appear in parentheses to indicate that they had a negative effect.

 The major cash flows occurring during an accounting period are reported under the following headings or sections of the SCF: